-We have audited the financial statements of Phoenix Copper Limited and its subsidiary undertakings (the Group) for the year ended 31 December 2021, which comprise:
+We have audited the financial statements of Phoenix Copper Limited (the "Company") and its subsidiary undertakings (the Group) for the year ended 31 December 2022, which comprise:

-- the consolidated income statement for the year ended 31 December 2021; - the consolidated statement of comprehensive income for the year ended 31 December 2021; - the consolidated statement of financial position as at 31 December 2021; - the consolidated statements of changes in equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.
+- the consolidated income statement for the year ended 31 December 2022; - the consolidated statement of comprehensive income for the year ended 31 December 2022; - the consolidated statement of financial position as at 31 December 2022; - the consolidated statements of changes in equity for the year then ended; - the consolidated statement of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the UK Accounting Standards Endorsement Board.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted International Accounting Standards.